What is Stereoactive Media?

 Where is Stereoactive Media based?

-J. McVay is based in Austin, Texas as of fall 2019.
-Before that, he lived in NYC/Brooklyn for more than 20 years, so much of the community Stereoactive Media serves is still based there – though that community has itself spread out to various other places at this point.
+J. McVay is based in Tallahassee, Florida as of 2022.
+Before that, he was in Austin, Texas for three years.
+And before that, he lived in NYC/Brooklyn for more than 20 years, so much of the community Stereoactive Media serves is still based there – though that community has itself spread out to various other places at this point.
 A lot of the purpose of the venture, though, is to take the spirit of a “DIY” venue/artspace and try to do something similar outside of the limitations of a physical space.
 Not being limited to a fixed location hopefully means we can connect with people outside of that initial circle who are similarly community-oriented and supportive of artists and producers with interesting ideas.

 So maybe the short answer is that it’s based online – or it’s intentionally not really based anywhere.